Yachao-Zhang/avod/README.md

 There are sample configuration files for training inside `avod/configs`.
 You can train on the example configs, or modify an existing configuration.
 To train a new configuration, copy a config, e.g. `pyramid_cars_with_aug_example.config`, rename this file to a unique experiment name and make sure the file name matches the `checkpoint_name: 'pyramid_cars_with_aug_example'` entry inside your config.

 ### Run Trainer
-To start training, run the following:
+To start training, run the following (add --device='0' for systems with one GPU):
 ```bash
 python avod/experiments/run_training.py --pipeline_config=avod/configs/pyramid_cars_with_aug_example.config
 ```